 Bao, otherwise known as baozi, is a meat- or veggie-filled steamed bun that’s common in Chinese cuisines.
 Unlike a dumpling, bao has a thick, chewy, almost bread-like wrapper.
 You can find them at your local Chinese eatery, or try making your own bao at home for National Bao Day.

 Aug.
 23: National Sponge Cake Day

 You can make sponge cake with just eggs, flour, and sugar.
 There are many variations on the classic sponge, which dates back to the Renaissance period.
 If you’ve never made sponge cake, today’s the day to change that.
 It’s an easy recipe that you can jazz up with icing, fruit, and more.

 24 of 31

-Believe it or not, waffles can be incorporated into every.
-Single.
-Meal.
-Of course, there’s the obvious waffles with butter and syrup for breakfast, but have you considered chicken and waffles for lunch?
-Or a burger with all the fixings sandwiched between two waffles for dinner?
-Or making an ice cream sandwich with—you guessed it—homemade waffles?
-There’s no better time to try some more inventive waffle concoctions than today!Continue to 25 of 31 below.
+Waffles are quite versatile.
+There are the obvious waffles with butter and syrup for breakfast.
+But there also are chicken and waffles for lunch or a burger with all the fixings sandwiched between two waffles for dinner.
+Also, you can try making an ice cream sandwich with homemade waffles.
+There’s no better time to try some inventive waffle concoctions than National Waffle Day.Continue to 25 of 31 below.

 25 of 31

-If you want to feel like a cool, mid-century modern kind of cat, we recommend sipping on a whisky sour.
-This classic cocktail contains bourbon, fresh lemon juice, simple syrup, and a whole lot of Don Draper-esque swagger.
+If you want to feel like a cool, mid-century modern kind of cat, try sipping on a whiskey sour.
+This classic cocktail contains bourbon, fresh lemon juice, and simple syrup.
 Serve it over ice with an orange wheel and Maraschino cherry for a deliciously vintage cocktail hour.

 26 of 31